fishinwind/workshop/rst/tips.rst

 Learn to type
 -------------
+Hunting and pecking is inefficient, and prevents you from spending your valuable time efficiently.
+If you're looking at your keyboard, you're *not* looking at the screen, reading and debugging code.
 Once you have typing basics down, you should be typing 40-50 words per minute without any problem.
-I learned to type on a typewriter (seriously).
-Hunting and pecking is inefficient, and prevents you from spending your valuable time efficiently.
-Moreover, if you're looking at your keyboard, you're *not* looking at the screen, reading and debugging code.

 There are several good, modern tools to help you type faster.